 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
 Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
 As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
-FA Ryman Miriam Corban Retirement Village is a Ryman Healthcare facility located in Henderson, Auckland.
-This 71-bed care centre is located across three levels.
-All 40 beds in the hospital (geriatric and medical) and rest home are certified as dual-purpose.
-There are 20 rooms on level two and 20 rooms on level three.
-Initially one floor will open at a time.
-There are two dementia (special care) units (SCU) on level one (ground level), with one unit of 20 beds and the other unit of 11 beds (a total of 31 SCU beds).
-There are also a total of 50 serviced apartments across level two and three.
-Thirty-six serviced apartment (across level two and three) were verified at this audit as being suitable for rest home level.
-There are also a further 14 serviced apartments adjacent to the two dual-purpose units (seven apartments level two and seven apartments level three) verified at this audit as suitable for dual-purpose care.
-Noting the service will only take up to 30 residents in the serviced apartments at any given time.
-The service plans to open on 6 May 2024.
-There is a total of 101 certified beds (71 beds in the care centre and up to 30 across the 50 serviced apartments).
+FA James Wattie Retirement Village is a Ryman Healthcare facility located in Havelock North.
+This facility is located across three levels.
+The ground floor includes a 20-bed dementia unit, nine serviced apartments, communal areas, service areas, and reception.
+There is a 35-bed dual-purpose unit on level one and 33 serviced apartments.
+On level two, there is a 34-bed dual-purpose unit and 28 serviced apartments.
+The 70 serviced apartments across the three levels were verified as suitable to provide rest home level care.
+Noting, the service will have only have a total of 30 rest home residents across the apartments at any given time.
+The total number of certified beds will be 159 and the total number of residents the service may have is 119.
+The service plans to open on 4 June 2024.
 Ryman Healthcare is based in Christchurch.
 Village managers' report to the regional managers, who report to the senior executive team.
 The senior executive team report to the chief executive officer, who reports to the Board.
 Board members include a Māori advisor and the previous chair of Nga Tahu.
 A range of reports are available to managers through electronic systems to include all clinical, health and safety and human resources.
 Reports are sent from the village managers to the regional managers on a weekly basis.
-Dashboards on the electronic systems provide a quick overview of performance around measuring key performance indicators (KPIs).
+Dashboards on the electronic systems provide a quick overview of performance around measuring key performance indicators

+(KPIs).